 4. NbtStat

 NbtStatIt is a diagnostic tool for NetBIOS over TCP/IP.
-It is mainly used for troubleshooting issues of NetBIOS name resolution.
+It is mainly used to troubleshoot issues with NetBIOS name resolution.
 Windows uses different methods to map NetBIOS names to IP addresses like LMHost lookup.

 5. IpConfig